sofiaalisha/webapi-assignment1/README.md

 # References
 Provide the references that you have used to support your assignment

-Learnt the methods used in the functions such as .find and .filter https://www.w3schools.com/nodejs/nodejs_mongodb_find.asp
+Learnt the methods used in the functions such as .find and .filter. https://www.w3schools.com/nodejs/nodejs_mongodb_find.asp

-Learnt how to use the methods used in the functions with node.js such as .find, .some etc https://chatgpt.com/
+Learnt how to use the methods used in the functions with node.js such as .find, .some etc. https://chatgpt.com/

 For some tips in formatting text in readme file, refer to https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax